-Figure 12: One-Step Update Concepts for Locally Generated Event Frames
+Figure 15: One-Step Update Concepts for Locally Generated Event Frames

 Locally generated one-step event frames (i.e., SYNC frames) have their transmission timestamp in the originTime field of the message.
-As the correction field is present in all messages, it is valid to use it for correcting the originTime as the receiver always adds it to the originTime before processing it (see also IEEE1588 v2, Clause 9.5.9.3).
+As the correction field is present in all messages, it is valid to use the field for correcting the originTime as the receiver always adds it to the originTime before processing it (see also IEEE1588 v2, Clause 9.5.9.3).
 Hence, when the local system generates event frames, it is sufficient to set the originTime field of the frame to the current time when the frame is prepared.
-It then presents the same nanoseconds value that was used to set originTime (that is also found in the frame) to the TX timestamp field with the frame for transmit.
-The MAC updates the correction field with the difference between the current time and frame generation time, making the final timestamp value for the frame precise.
+It then presents the same nanoseconds value used to set originTime (also found in the frame) to the TX timestamp field with the frame for transmit.
+The MAC updates the correction field with the difference between the current time and frame generation time, ensuring the precision of the final timestamp value.

-This correction requires that the message generation (i.e., setting of the originTime field) and its actual transmission must happen within one second as the correction field update function can only respect latencies up to one second (as it only operates on the nanoseconds field of all values).
+The originTime correction requires that the message generation (i.e., setting of the originTime field) and its actual transmission must occur within one second as the correction field update function can only respect latencies up to one second since it only operates on the nanoseconds field of all values.